jsingh41/jsingh41.github.io/_posts/2021-01-21-the-righteous-mind.md

 ---

->I have striven not to laugh at human actions, not to weep at them, not to hate them, but to understand them
+>I have striven not to laugh at human actions, not to weep at them, not to hate them, but to understand them.

 ## Premise